paologiorgi85/onLineGarden/README.md

 Copy the folder into your Arduino library and start to modify and contribute to the Repo.
 Into each folder there are a sketch and all the schema, realized with Fritzing, to reproduce the circuit.

-The understanding is easy and there are many ways to improve these sketchs.
+The understanding is easy and there are many ways to improve these sketches.

 I design the circuit with Fritzing.
-Construct the circuit with the example images present into the folter "prototypes_Fritzing".
+Construct the circuit with the example images present into the folder "prototypes_Fritzing".

 ### Contribution guidelines ###